Baldeep/storymanager/README.md

 ### Definitions
 - Story: The game the GM is running, each story lets you assign it a name and specify the source book it is based on.
-- Mission: Each session/day in the story gets its own mission, this lets you create a flowchart for the story and add Scenes to it
+- Mission: Each session/day in the story gets its own mission, this lets you create a flowchart for the story and add Scenes to it.
-- Scene: Each combat/interaction scenario.
-It ightei
+- Scene: Each combat/interaction scenario, it allows you to add enemies/NPC characters to the rota and keep track of turns and HP.